paularmstrong/normalizr/README.md

 ### The Problem

-You have a legacy API that returns deeply nested objects.
+* You have a JSON API that returns deeply nested objects;
-You want to port your app to [Flux](https://github.com/facebook/flux) but [it's hard](https://groups.google.com/forum/#!topic/reactjs/jbh50-GJxpg) for Stores to read their data from deeply nested API responses.
+* You want to port your app to [Flux](https://github.com/facebook/flux);
+* You noticed [it's hard](https://groups.google.com/forum/#!topic/reactjs/jbh50-GJxpg) for Stores to consume data from nested API responses.

 Normalizr takes JSON and a schema and **replaces nested entities with their IDs, gathering all entities in dictionaries**.